 If wearing traditional hiking boots during your hiking wedding ceremony doesn’t sound like your vibe, no worries.
-There are awesome boots with excellent traction that, frankly, we think look better than any heeled traditional wedding shoe out there (we’re personally big fans of Kodiak boots).
+There are awesome boots with excellent traction that, frankly, I think look better than any heeled traditional wedding shoe out there (I’m personally a big fan of Kodiak boots).
 You can always wear your normal hiking boots up to the ceremony location and then swap out for a different pair of boots when you arrive.

-That said, we think there ‘s something so awesome about keeping your normal hiking boots on during your ceremony.
-It’s a testament to the adventure you had on your wedding day, and we think hiking boots looks pretty damn awesome underneath a hiking wedding dress.
+That said, I think there ‘s something so awesome about keeping your normal hiking boots on during your ceremony.
+It’s a testament to the adventure you had on your wedding day, and I think hiking boots looks pretty damn awesome underneath a hiking wedding dress.

-Not sure if you should pair hiking boots with your wedding dress or opt for something a bit more formal?
-We’ve also written a guide on which shoes or hiking boots you should be wearing on your elopement wedding day.
+Not sure if you should pair hiking boots with your elopement wedding dress or opt for something a bit more formal?
+I’ve also written a guide on which shoes or hiking boots you should be wearing on your elopement wedding day.

-As hiking elopement photographers, we’ve been around the adventurous elopement block a time or two, and we’re here to be a resource to you during this time, whether it’s finding the perfect hiking wedding dress or locating the best trails to say your vows on.
-So if having elopement photographers who do more than just take adventurous photos sounds like your vibe, we’d love to chat with you about your hiking wedding.
-We’ll see you on the trails.
+As a hiking elopement photographer, I’ve been around the adventurous elopement block a time or two, and I’m here to be a resource to you during this time, whether it’s finding the perfect hiking wedding dress or locating the best trails to say your vows on.
+So if having an elopement photographer who does more than just taking adventurous photos sounds like your vibe, I’d love to chat with you about your hiking wedding.
+I’ll see you on the trails.

 Check out some of our favorite elopement and adventure wedding planning resources: